What should be entered as Shares/Managed fund

 For directly-owned shares/managed fund see Shares/managed fund results.

-Strategy Development Service (SDS) options
+Strategy Development Service (SDS) and Background adjustment options